DevExpress/bower-devextreme/README.md

 - **A blazing-fast HTML5 Data Grid and rich libraries of high-performance touch-enabled data visualization and UI widgets**
 DevExtreme ships with a rich library of client-side widgets that can be used in **any** web application and on any website.

-- **DevExtreme SPA framework**
-DevExtreme allows you to build HTML/JS applications that can be packed as native mobile applications using the PhoneGap Build and can then be installed on mobile devices.
-When installed, DevExtreme applications look and behave like native mobile applications.

 ## Install

 To install with `bower`, run the following command: